Trump's sway looms in Ohio's closely watched US House races

 Chabot is up against Cincinnati City Council member Greg Landsman in a district that was one of 14 U.S. House seats nationwide held by Republicans, but that President Joe Biden would have won under new congressional maps.
 Democrats were looking to take at least a handful of those Republican-held seats that voted for Biden to negate losses elsewhere around the country.

-Former Trump administration official Max Miller is running for a House seat vacated by one of the 10 Republicans who voted in favor of the ex-president’s impeachment.
+Former Trump administration official Max Miller won a U.S. House seat in Ohio, a victory bolstered by the ex-president’s endorsement and the exits of two Republican congressmen.

-Miller, who served as both a campaign and White House aide to Trump, launched his campaign shortly after Rep. Anthony Gonzalez voted to impeach Trump for his role in inciting the Jan.
-6 insurrection at the U.S. Capitol.
-Gonzalez decided before the primary to leave Congress after this term.
+Miller, who defeated Democrat Matthew Diemer, was a clear favorite after his victory in the GOP primary, a win that was set up after U.S. Reps.
+Bob Gibbs and Anthony Gonzalez abruptly retired.

 Conservative commentator Madison Gesiotto Gilbert, who worked on Trump’s 2016 inauguration committee and helped lead Women for Trump during his reelection bid, is up against state Rep. Emilia Sykes, a former Ohio House Democratic leader and the daughter of a powerful political family in northeast Ohio.